Pharmacy Contraception Service (PCS)

 Standard Operating Procedure

 Pharmacy owners must have an SOP for the service, which all staff participating in provision of the service must be familiar with and follow.
-The SOP must include the process for maintenance and validation of the equipment used.
+The SOP must include the process for escalation of clinical and non-clinical issues identified, including accessing Level 3 safeguarding advice, signposting details, record keeping, equipment cleaning, maintenance, validation and recalibration of the equipment used and staff training.

 Local referral and contact details for the service (Word)